oleiade/trousseau/README.md

 <div class="section-break"></div>
 ## Why

-Storing, transporting, and sharing sensible data can be hard, and much more difficult when it comes to automate it.
+Storing, transporting, and sharing sensitive data can be hard, and much more difficult when it comes to automate it.

 *Trousseau* was created with private keys transportation and sharing across a servers cluster in mind.
-However it has proved being useful to anyone who need to store and eventually share a passwords store, bank accounts details or even more sensible data.
+However it has proved being useful to anyone who need to store and eventually share a passwords store, bank accounts details or even more sensitive data.

 <div class="subsection-break"></div>
 ### Real world use cases